 Conceived at Stanford University by faculty members with experience in economics, patents, and finance, C2C Patents brings industry-specific expertise in producing financial models to measure damages in intellectual property disputes.
 We are adept at explaining complex evaluations to non-experts.
 C2C Patents is an affiliate of Cornerstone Research, a leading economic consulting firm with offices in Boston, Chicago, London, Los Angeles, New York, San Francisco, Silicon Valley, and Washington.

 C2C Patents gets involved with clients much earlier than other economic consulting firms do.
-Often, a Case Management Order has been issued, but no Discovery has occurred.
+Often, a Case Management Order has been issued but no Discovery has occurred.
 We work with plaintiffs as well as defendants in intellectual property disputes.
 We help attorneys and corporate clients evaluate economic claims related to intellectual property.